wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

   Option not available for CloudWatch Logs.

 .. warning::
-  Using the ``reparse`` option will fetch and process every log from the beginning date until the present.
-It will most likely generate duplicate alerts.
+  Using the ``reparse`` option will fetch and process every log from the starting date until the present.
+This process may generate duplicate alerts.

 To process older logs, it's necessary to manually execute the module using the ``--reparse`` or ``-o`` option.
 Executing the module with this option will use the ``only_logs_after`` value provided to fetch and process every log from that date until the present.
 If no ``only_logs_after`` value was provided, it will use the date of the first file processed.